Intellimenta/DataBot/docs/admin_guide/embedding.md

 ![DataBot Embedding as a Widget](../assets/widget.png)

 ### Embedding as an iframe

-You can also embed DataBot anywhere using an iframe.
-Make sure to include `allow="microphone"` so the voice button works.
+If you do not control the platform where you want to place DataBot, such as a CRM or third party tool, embedding it as an iframe is the simplest way to integrate DataBot within that tool.

 ```html
 <iframe src="[DATABOT URL]" allow="microphone"></iframe>
 ```

 ### Single Sign-On (SSO)
-Whether you embed DataBot as a widget or an iframe in your platform, you can rely on SSO to authenticate users through your own app or website.
-This removes the need for a separate DataBot login.
-Once users sign in to your platform, you can pass that authentication through to DataBot so they can access it directly within your site or app without any extra steps.
+Whether you embed DataBot as a widget or an iframe, SSO lets you authenticate users through your existing identity provider.
+This removes the need for a separate DataBot login and creates a smooth experience.

 You can control user access levels by specifying the `group_memberships` and `custom_user_attribute_assignments` parameters.